 recruiting and interviewing potential new team members

+There's no better indicator of someone's expertise than how effectively they teach.
 Our happiest customers are eager to share CommandDot with their coworkers.
-Like them, our team geeks out on teaching each other how we get things done.
-In our observations, there's no better indicator of someone's expertise than how effectively they teach.
+Like them, our team geeks out on sharing how we get things done.

 progressively build and release features prioritizing getting something small and useful in customers' hands very quickly

 progressively refine and enhance features from customer feedback, usage telemetry, and automated bug detection